LiquidGalaxyLAB/Super-Liquid-Galaxy-Controller/README.md

 ## Setting up the rig

 * The Liquid Galaxy rig while not necessary to operate the Application; is a very essential component to access a lot of features of the Application.
-* The Liquid Galaxy system is very simple to system and extremelt well-documented steps can be found here : [Documentation](https://www.liquidgalaxy.eu/2024/05/lg-wiki.html#content-wrapper).
+* The Liquid Galaxy system is very simple to setup and extremely well-documented steps can be found here : [Documentation](https://www.liquidgalaxy.eu/2024/05/lg-wiki.html#content-wrapper).
 * The Documentation tab gives unparalleled insight into the various ways one can use an LG rig.

 ## End-Credits